Shiva108/WAES/README.md

   - dirb with multiple lists

-against target while dumping results files in report/ folder.
+.. against target while dumping results files in report/ folder.

+### To Do
+Simplify tools check.